swtcpro/jingtum-lib-go/docs/docs.md

 ### Submit(callback)

 Callback entry for request.
-Each callback returns the raw json message, exception and parsed result.
+Each callback returns error and parsed result.

-* Message: The raw json message received from the jingtum system.
-* Exception: The exception for local argument validation or error message from the jingtum system.
+* error: The exception for local argument validation or error message from the jingtum system.
-* Result: The parsed result object.
+* result: The parsed result object.

-## Transaction&lt;T&gt; class
+## Transaction

 Transaction is used to make transaction and collect transaction parameter.
 Each transaction is secret required, and transaction can be signed local or remote.
-All transactions are asynchronized and should provide a callback.
-Each callback returns the raw json message, exception and parsed result.
+All transactions are should provide a callback.
+Each callback returns error and parsed result.

 * Account (get)
 * TransactionType (get)